[Achievement – the name given in heraldry to the full pictorial representation of a coat of arms.]

 is used by Swedish nobility who didn’t have titles, like the Hammarskjölds.
 The

-type of helmet also is indicative of the family’s ennobled rank.
+type of helmet is also indicative of the family’s ennobled rank.
 This produces

 an anomaly in international heraldry, as in England this particular type of